c-o-pr/ddrescue-helper/README.md

 - Keeps ddrescue metadata in a named folder and checks that existing domain map agrees with the specific source and destination.
 - Persistently unmounts volumes on a drive to ensure that drive or partition isn't changed by the OS while a rescue copy is running.
 - Performs drive-to-drive, drive-to-image (file), or file-to-file copying and scanning:

+> [!NOTE]
-  - Scanning a drive (copying to /dev/null) creates the bad block "map" based on read errors and also generates a read-rate log for slow areas.
+> Scanning a drive (copying to /dev/null) creates the bad block "map" based on read errors and also generates a read-rate log for slow areas.
+>
-  - In the case of specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., a small content loss in a media file) as compared to alternative of losing access to the whole file.
+> In the case of specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., a small content loss in a media file) as compared to alternative of losing access to the whole file.

 - Copies and scans can be stopped with ^C and continued by rerunning the same command.
 Recovery is also restartable after drive disconnection or system crash.
 - For macOS HFS+ volumes, a report of affected files can be generated from the ddrescue metadata for both bad-blocks and slow reads.
 - The bad blocks can be "zapped" to trigger the drive to re-allocate them.
 This can regain access a volume that's inaccessible due to read errors in filesystem metadata.